ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

 Ivy Core Tests
 =========

-The `test-ivy-core.yml <https://github.com/unifyai/ivy/blob/master/.github/workflows/test-ivy-core.yml>`_ workflow runs the Ivy Core Tests.
+The `test-ivy-core.yml <https://github.com/unifyai/ivy/blob/master/.github/workflows/test-ivy-core.yml>`_ Workflow runs the Ivy Core Tests.

 Individual Tests in the Workflow are triggered only on changes to specific files.
 For a given backend :code:`b` and submodule :code:`s`, the corresponding test is run only if the commit changes the following files (and otherwise, it is skipped):